kursjan/petitparser2/README.md

 ## Key Features
 - Modular, composable and easy to extend
-- Natural, easy-to follow grammar definitions
+- Natural, easy-to follow definitions
 - High performance
-- Supports sensitive-parsing [TBD]
+- Supports context-sensitive parsing
-- Supports bounded seas [TBD]
+- Supports tolerant parsing
-- Contains dedicated browser and debugger
+- Rich IDE support

 ## Why to switch from PetitParser to PetitParser2?

 ### Better performance
-The performance of PetitParser2 is 2-5 times better compared to PetitParser, when used in optimized mode.
+The performance of PetitParser2 is 2-5 times better compared to PetitParser when used in optimized mode.
 The optimizations are based on the technologies of [PetitCompiler](http://scg.unibe.ch/scgbib?query=Kurs16a&display=abstract).
 To optimize, simply call `optimize` before `parse:`.

 Try it out!.
 Compare the optimized version of `PP2SmalltalkParser`, non optimized version, `SmaCC` and `RBParser`.
 Evaluate the following code:
 ```
 PP2Benchmark exampleSmalltalk
 ```
 ### Much faster context-sensitive parsing
-TBD
+PetitParser2 applies many optimizations to reduce the overhead of context-sensitive combinators, when used in optimized mode.

 ### Support for real streams
 PetitParser2 supports real streams, no need to have the whole input in memory (see `PP2BufferStream`).
 The following demo utilizes a parser created on top of a character stream comming from your keystrokes.
 The parser waits for input from the keyboard and proceeds with parsing as characters comes in: